fj-navarro/frontiers_blog/content/posts/the-next-big-opportunities-of-big-data/index.md

 ---
 title: The Next Big Opportunities of Big Data
 date: "2023-09-21"
-description: The ethical considerations that arise from deep business transformation often go unnoticed by transformational leaders.
-However, ethical behavior in business transformation plays an increasingly important role, since it can provide new perspectives to understand both the transformation processes themselves and the new impacts that are emerging.
+description: In the era of Big Data, great new opportunities are continually being created for virtually all business functions.
+Through Big Data, companies can accumulate competitive benefits, which can be conclusive if they also learn to use them on an efficient scale and are able to routinize the extraction of value from data using appropriate technique.
+However, Big Data and all its potential will come to nothing if companies do not equip themselves with specialized techniques and knowledge with which to analyze the results and extract value from them.
-imageAltAttribute: The Value of Ethics in Business Transformation
+imageAltAttribute: The Next Big Opportunities of Big Data
-image: images/the-value-of-ethics.png
+image: images/the-next-big-opportunities-of-big-data.jng
 tags:
 - Technology
 - Management
 ---
 **In the era of Big Data, great new opportunities are continually being created for virtually all business functions.
-Trough Big Data, companies can accumulate competitive benefits, which can be conclusive if they also learn to use them on an efficient scale and are able to routinize the extraction of value from data using appropriate techniques.**
+Through Big Data, companies can accumulate competitive benefits, which can be conclusive if they also learn to use them on an efficient scale and are able to routinize the extraction of value from data using appropriate techniques.**

 In this article we examine some of the main impacts and opportunities that Big Data will continue to provide to business organizations in the development of innovative and increasingly competitive strategies.